contributed by Gerard Harris

 18. Film Analysis

 Film analysis and writing about film continues with this short, scrolling one-page guide that takes you from provisional notes to your final essay.
 It’s pretty basic, but sometimes it’s important to remind yourself of the simple principles you need to follow to write well.

 If you want to take your film studies writing notes and plans up to the next level, this PDF from the Writing Centre at the University of Colorado could help to get you there.
-It provides a few strategies to keep your critical thinking active in the dark of the cinema and uses Timothy Corrigan’s A Short Guide to Writing About Film as its framework, identifying three major genres of film writing; the movie review, the critical essay and the theoretical essay.
+It provides a few strategies to keep your critical thinking activities in the dark of the cinema and uses Timothy Corrigan’s A Short Guide to Writing About Film as its framework, identifying three major genres of film writing; the movie review, the critical essay, and the theoretical essay.

 This is the kind of resource that speaks for itself.
 Martin Scorsese knows a little about the film industry and when he mentions 85 movies you need to see to know anything about film you should probably take it seriously.
-Reading the page is enough of a time consuming effort in itself, let alone dedicating the time to watching each of the movies listed, but out the other side you’ll probably be ready to take on any film studies challenge thrown at you.
+Reading the page is enough of a time-consuming effort in itself, let alone dedicating the time to watching each of the movies listed, but out the other side, you’ll probably be ready to take on any film studies challenge thrown at you.

 This post from the Guardian newspaper provides a little nudge in the direction of what a film studies degree actually means out in the big wide world.
 As it rightly says, the film industry is indeed notoriously competitive, so the article looks at the transferable skills graduates develop as a part of their degree.
 It also provides more information on the type of jobs that students can aim for post-study.